FREEDOM OF INFORMATION REQUESTS

 760 Vernon Ave

-To submit in person, bring your completed Application, along with your identification to the Saanich Police Department at 760 Vernon Ave.
+Bring your completed Application, along with your identification to the Saanich Police Department at 760 Vernon Ave.
 Forms are also available to be completed in person.
 This can be done 24 hours a day, 7 days a week.

 SAANICH POLICE DEPARTMENT CONTACT IF YOU HAVE QUESTIONS